At a glance: Medicare health insurance in Colorado

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65 rates.

-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure.
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure (as of 2021, Medicare beneficiaries with kidney failure will no longer be blocked from Medicare Advantage enrollment).
 Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
 But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care, plus the out-of-pocket cost of prescription drugs.

 Medicare Part D in Colorado

 Original Medicare does not cover outpatient prescription drugs.
-Many Medicare beneficiaries have supplemental drug coverage from an employer or Medicaid, but for those who don’t, Medicare Part D is an important part of having full coverage.
-Medicare Part D was created under the Medicare Modernization Act of 2003, and can be purchased on a stand-alone basis or as part of a Medicare Advantage plan with integrated Part D coverage.
+Many Medicare beneficiaries have supplemental drug coverage from an employer or Medicaid, but for those who don’t, Medicare Part D plans are an important part of having full coverage.
+Medicare Part D prescription drug coverage was created under the Medicare Modernization Act of 2003, and can be purchased on a stand-alone basis or as part of a Medicare Advantage plan with integrated Part D coverage.

-As of December 2018, there were 344,288 Colorado Medicare beneficiaries enrolled in stand-alone Part D prescription drug plans, and another 306,062 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.
-In total, 650,350 Colorado Medicare beneficiaries had Part D coverage, accounting for nearly 73 percent of the state’s Medicare population.
+As of September 2020, there were 355,707 Colorado Medicare beneficiaries enrolled in stand-alone Medicare Part D plans, and another 350,300 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans.
+In total, 706,007 Colorado Medicare beneficiaries had Part D coverage, accounting for about three-quarters of the state’s Medicare population.

 Medicare spending in Colorado